 In addition to the showers and hygiene supplies, the mobile unit is also designed to serve as a “point of entry” into the broader continuum of services available for homeless and low-income individuals so that they can move from homelessness into lives of self-sufficiency.
 Other nonprofit and community service organizations establish a presence at the mobile unit during each stop it makes throughout the city, providing additional services such as referrals to case management, job training and placement, mental health assistance, substance abuse treatment, and much more.
 This mobile unit, along with the resources that other partnering organizations make available to the homeless community, can and does have transformational effects on lives.

 Jameel is one of those affected lives, and his beautiful story of restoration began with his first shower in the mobile hygiene unit.
 After hearing about the mobile showers, he showed up to take his first and soon became a regular.
-After building a relationship with Williams, he was eventually hired as a Clean the World Foundation employee.
+After building a relationship with Williams, he was eventually hired as a The WASH Foundation employee.
 Today, he helps manage the unit operations himself.
 Jameel says relationships the mobile unit and the team build with the homeless individuals are the most valuable parts of the program.
 “Out here it is hard to trust people,” he says, “and we have people lined up because they can trust us to come.”
-Jameel has now been working with Clean the World Foundation for four months, and he has recently moved from transitional housing into his own apartment.
+Jameel has now been working with The WASH Foundation for four months, and he has recently moved from transitional housing into his own apartment.
 He credits the mobile unit for his success: “It has brought normalcy back into my life.”

 This operation and the incredible impact it is making would not be possible without the commitment and support from Sands Cares, as well as other local organizations which host the unit.
-Like other Clean the World Foundation programs, the mobile unit relies on financial donations to cover operating costs.
+Like other The WASH Foundation programs, the mobile unit relies on financial donations to cover operating costs.

 The Fresh Start Mobile Showers program has already touched many lives on the streets of Las Vegas, and with continued support, we hope to reach more as each year passes.
 We need your support, and encourage you to join the efforts to give homeless individuals a second chance by donating to this program below: